How to Charge a Deep Cycle Battery Properly

 Deep Cycle Battery Charging Quick Answers

-Do deep cycle batteries need a special charger?
+Do deep-cycle batteries need a special charger?

-Yes, you do need a special charger (preferably a smart charger).
+Yes, you need a special charger (preferably a smart charger).
 One made specifically for deep cycle batteries.
 Deep cycle batteries aren’t designed to handle the excess heat and rapid charging of a regular/traditional battery charger.

-What do I need to charge a deep cycle battery?
+What do I need to charge a deep-cycle battery?

-- Priced fairly – affordable
+- Priced fairly - affordable (especially over the long haul)

 - Lightweight so you don’t lose speed